axodotdev/cargo-dist/book/src/reference/config.md

 > omnibor = true
 > ```

-Specifies whether to use [`omnibor-cli`](https://github.com/omnibor/omnibor-rs/tree/main/omnibor-cli) to generate and upload OmniBOR Artifact IDs for each project in a workspace.
+Specifies whether to use [`omnibor-cli`](https://github.com/omnibor/omnibor-rs/tree/main/omnibor-cli) to generate and upload [OmniBOR Artifact IDs](https://omnibor.io/docs/artifact-ids/) for artifact in a release.

 ## installer settings